Differentiable Variable Fonts: Applications

 For direct manipulation, we formulate the energy as a least-squares objective that minimizes the difference between the dragged sample point on the outline and its target position.
 If $\vecFont{p}(\Theta, t)$ denotes the curve position at parameter $t$ under axis weights $\Theta$, and $x^\ast$ is the user-specified target, the objective is

 where the second term regularizes the solution to remain close to the previous font instance.
-Additional editing constraints, such as fixing points, enforcing shared $x$ or $y$ coordinates, or encouraging or maintaining collinearity, can be incorporated naturally as extra least-squares terms in the same formulation (See \reffig{directmanipulation}).
+Additional editing constraints, such as fixing points, enforcing shared $x$ or $y$ coordinates, or encouraging or maintaining collinearity, can be incorporated naturally as extra least-squares terms in the same formulation (See \reffig{directmanipulation}, video 2:35–2:57).
 We solve this optimization using the Levenberg–Marquardt algorithm.
+We conducted a pilot user study to obtain preliminary feedback on the usability of direct manipulation compared to axis sliders; details are provided in Appendix~\ref{app:userstudy}.